Accounting Systems and Practices (11212.2)

 Refer to section 5 for details.

 While attendance at classes is not compulsory, unless it is a condition of your student visa, you are encouraged strongly to attend all tutorials and lectures.
-You should be prepared for active attendance – note-taking, answering questions, sharing ideas, engage in classes etc. Listening to the lectures and tutorials at home or reading someone else's notes is pedagogically less stimulating than your participation.
+You should be prepared for active attendance – note-taking, answering questions, sharing ideas, engaging in classes etc. Listening to the lectures and tutorials at home or reading someone else's notes is pedagogically less stimulating than your participation.

 Students are expected to be on time for classes.
 All classes will start exactly at the scheduled starting time.
 Experience indicates that student who does not attend classes have difficulty passing the subject.
 Students are strongly encouraged to attend all lectures and tutorials and contribute by actively participating.